Correcting Fabrication-Induced Curvature in Micromirror-Based Spatial Light Modulators with a Microlens Array: Microlens Array Compensation

 Plugging in the diameter of our MLA lenses, $D=$~\SI{70}{\micro\meter}, and the diameter of the spot over which we need the mirror to be effectively flat, $s \leq$ \SI{20.18}{\micro\meter}, we rearrange the equation to solve for the maximum allowable focal length:

 We choose a MLA with a focal length of 1.0 mm, providing a spot diameter of \SI{9.27}{\micro\meter}, which is nearly half the size of the maximum flat region of our mirrors.
 This spot size ensures that the beam remains well within the effectively flat region of our curved mirrors, allowing for accurate phase modulation despite the mirror curvature.
+Additional simulations showing the dependence of performance on the MLA focal length are provided in the Supplementary Document.